 I served on the platform committee of the Grant County Republican Central Committee and I'm happy to announce that several of the important items which were part of our platform were included in the state platform committee.
 I support the state platform and think it is an excellent document.
 Congratulations to the platform committee on a job well done.

 The Attorney General & climate change -- Continuing the topic of climate change, we have a state attorney general that needs to settle down a bit.
-It certainly would look foolish, if it weren’t actually scary, that he has joined with state attornies general from various states and with environmental groups to try to squash the free speech rights of fossil fuel businesses that question the reality of anthropogenic climate change.
-They are looking to litigate (go after) these businesses to make them accountable for the “impact” of climate change.
+It's a shame that several years ago he joined with both state attornies general from various states and with environmental groups as well to try to squash the free speech rights of fossil fuel businesses that question the reality of anthropogenic climate change.
+Their plan was to litigate (go after) these businesses to make them accountable for the “impact” of climate change.
 I wonder who they would have sued during the warming period of the middle ages when Greenland was green?
 There weren’t too many SUV’s burning fossil fuels back then.
-Who will they go after next?
-Elected officials, scientists or maybe climatologists that aren’t buying in?
+I'm not sure where their plans are now, but the questions remain, "Who will they go after next?"
+Possibly the elected officials, scientists or maybe climatologists that aren’t buying in?
 Maybe even you and I?

 State control of land -- I believe there is too much state-owned land in Washington (as well as Federally-owned).
 I believe that poor management of state-owned timber land, or lack of management, has made much of that land in eastern Washington very susceptible to wildfires.
 I would be in favor of a moratorium on the State of Washington purchasing farm, grazing or forested land and I’m open to the consideration of individual counties controlling state-owned land within their borders.

-Example of an oppressive/silly law -- And, while I’m on regulations that seem ridiculous, did you know that if you accidentally forget to sign your car’s registration when you put your tabs on; you can receive a $136 fine.
+Example of an oppressive/silly law -- And, while I’m on regulations that seem ridiculous, did you know that if you accidentally forget to sign your car’s registration when you put your tabs on; you can receive a $100+ fine.
 Now I know there are some law enforcement officers that would just have you sign it after they verify your identity, but why is this such an offense.
 Check their I.D., for goodness sake, and have them sign it.
 In my mind, it’s legal robbery to give a ticket for something so insignificant.
 That’s another example of government over-reach.